 Emergency Preparedness

-Here are three simple steps to better prepare you and your family in the event of an emergency:
+Here are a few steps to better prepare you and your family in the event of an emergency:

 1. Know the risks